Distribution Charter

 3.4 PLS’s administration fee covers the operating costs of PLS and a contribution to a reserve fund for contingencies.
 PLS accounts for the use of its administration fee annually at a meeting open to all Publishers.
 PLS does not make any other deductions from the collective licensing revenue it receives.

 3.5 PLS may periodically review the level of its administration fee in order to determine whether the aggregate administration fee it has retained during the period under review exceeds or falls short of the amounts it requires for the proper administration of its operations.
-If any such review reveals that the aggregate administration fee retained by PLS during the period under review exceeds its anticipated funding requirements for the following year, or for any required longer period following such review, PLS will distribute the excess as Non-Title Specific Revenue in accordance with paragraph 4.4 below.
+If any such review reveals that the aggregate administration fee retained by PLS during the period under review exceeds its anticipated funding requirements for the following year, or for any required longer period following such review, PLS may invest all or part of the identified excess in such other services, businesses or activities as may be agreed by the PLS Board but subject to this PLS will distribute the remaining excess as Non-Title Specific Revenue in accordance with paragraph 4.4 below.

 If, on the other hand, PLS reasonably determines that the aggregate administration fee that it has retained during the period under review falls below its anticipated funding requirements for a period following such review (whether for the next year or for any further required period), PLS may, subject to approval by the PLS Members, increase its administration fee for the year following such review by such percentage amount as the PLS Members deem fair and reasonable in order to reflect its anticipated costs for such following year or period.